-HISPI Affiliate Partner · Human Signal™
+HISPI Affiliate Partner Virtual · 6 CPEs Washington, DC

-About
+About TAIMScore™

 TAIMScore™ is a Trusted AI Model framework — a maturity assessment and risk management training platform providing guardrails for Safe, Secure, Responsible, and Trustworthy AI use cases.
 The community platform aligns with global standards including NIST AI RMF, ISO/IEC 42001, SOC2, and the EU AI Act.